nhoizey/jekyll-cloudinary/README.md

     default:
       min_size: 320
       max_size: 1600
+      fallback_max_width: 800
       steps: 5
       sizes: "(min-width: 50rem) 50rem, 90vw"
 ```

 This preset will generate five images 320 to 1600 pixels wide in the `srcset` and define `sizes` as `"(min-width: 50rem) 50rem, 90vw"`.
+The fallback image defined in the `src` will have a width of 800 pixels.

 With this preset, you only have to write this in your Markdown post: